corvus-dotnet/Corvus.JsonSchema/README.md

 git submodule update --init --recursive
 ```

-Note that `git pull` does nota utomatically update submodules, so if `git pull` reports that any
+Note that `git pull` does not automatically update submodules, so if `git pull` reports that any
 submodules have changed, you can use the preceding command again, used to update the existing
 submodule reference.